Biography of Emmeline Pankhurst

 1906: Emmeline now organises the WSPU activities from London.
 Many marches and rallies are held and the Liberal Candidates are targeted during the elections.
 The women disturb Cabinet Meetings.
 The Daily Mail newspaper sneeringly described them as Suffragettes but the movement adopted the title with pride.

-1908: Emmeline Pankhurst is jailed herself three times.
+1908: She is jailed herself three times.

 1910: On the 18th November Emmeline Pankhurst and her followers try to get into the House of Commons to see the Prime Minister Herbert Asquith to protest against the dropping of the Conciliation Bill, which would have given votes to women.
 Pankhurst is refused entry by the police.
 The meeting breaks out into a riot as the women charge police lines and over 100 are arrested.

 1912: The WSPU becomes increasingly more militant under the influence of Christabel who has fled to Paris to avoid arrest and arson attacks, window smashing and vandalising works of art take place.
-Emmeline Pankhurst is arrested twelve times during the year and serves a total of 30 days in jail.
+Emmeline is arrested twelve times during the year and serves a total of 30 days in jail.

 1913: The so called “Cat and Mouse Act” is brought in.
 The Prisoners (Temporary) Discharge for Ill-Health Act which means that hunger-striking prisoners can be released until they are well enough to serve the rest of their sentences.

 1914: At the beginning of the First World War Emmeline and Christabel call off their Campaign to support the War effort and all suffragettes are released from prison.
 She tours the United States, Canada and Russia to encourage the mobilisation of women.